publishpress/publishpress.github.io/docs/deployment/building.md

 }
 ```

-### Ignored files

-By default, the builder will ignore a big list of files specified on a .txt file in the builder code.
-You can [see that file here](https://github.com/publishpress/PublishPress-Plugin-Builder/blob/master/files-to-ignore.txt).

-Actually it remove those files from the built package if they exist.

-You can specify your own list of files using the method `appendToFileToIgnore` like the example of Robo file above.

 ### Destination directory

-The builder will create a `./dist` dir inside the project's root dir and use it as a temporary folder for the files and final .zip file.
+The builder will create a `./dist` folder inside the project's root dir and use it as a temporary folder for the files and final .zip file.

-If you want, you can choose a different location for the final package so you can have a common folder where you store all the built packages.
-A Dropbox folder will make very easy to share a link for those packages, in case you need to send them to a client for testing.
+If you want, you can choose a different location for the final package, so you can have a common folder where you store all the built packages.
+A Dropbox folder will be very handy to get a shareable link for those packages, in case you need to send them to a client for testing.

-For setting a custom destination dir, you can create a YAML file in the project's root dir, named as `builder.yml`:
+For setting a custom destination dir, you can create a YAML file `builder.yml` in the project's root dir:

 ```
 destination: "/Users/developer/Dropbox/Tmp-Packages/"
 ```

-## Building a .zip package
+## Creating a zip file

-For building a .zip package you can run the command:
+For creating a .zip package you just need to run the following command:

 ```
 $ vendor/bin/robo build
 ```

-## Building to a folder (no .zip file)
+## Building to a folder instead of to a zip file

-Sometimes you want to build the final code to a directory instead of to a .zip file.
+Sometimes you want to build the final code to a directory instead of to a zip file.
 If that is the case you can run the following command:

 ```
 $ vendor/bin/robo build:unpacked